Distance learning (or online learning) is the meeting of technology and pedagogy.

-Hult offers in-class learning, along with online options for core courses.
+Hult International Business School offers in-class learning along with online options for core courses.
 This flexibility allows you, as an Executive MBA student, to study in a way that is best for you.
-To learn in a way that suits your needs, without having to make any sacrifices within your working schedule.
+So, what exactly are the advantages (or disadvantages) of online learning?

 Discipline & self-motivation